 How to Lead a Successful Salary Negotiation

-Mr. D. does a lot for his Company and his expenses rise and rise.
-So far, Mr. D. has always waited until the right time comes, sometimes to ask if "even more money would be in it" - because the boss complains incessantly about the bad economic situation.
-But that should change now, because as a qualified employee, he wants his performance also paid accordingly.
+Mr. D. does a lot for his company and his expenses rise and rise.
+So far, Mr. D. has always waited until the right time comes to ask if “there would also be more money” - because the boss is constantly moaning about the bad economic situation.
+But that should change now, because as a qualified employee he wants to see his performance rewarded accordingly.

 It is therefore a mistake to wait modestly.
 On the contrary, if you want to emphasize your skills, especially in a difficult economic situation, you should demand more salary for all 18 to 24 months - which costs more is worth more!
 But: the sound makes the music.
 Rhetorical skills are required to optimally convey your arguments, especially with regard to this sensitive topic.
 Compose a perfect score for the salary talk!